xiaominzhu88/xiaominzhu88/README.md

 ### CURRENT

-- 🌱  I’m keep learning JavaScript, Css, Html, React, Next.js, PostgresQL ... anything about Web Development
+- 🌱  I’m keep learning React, JavaScript, Css, Html, Next.js, SQL ... anything about Web Development
 - ⚡  Fun fact: I love exploring the natural beauty of our planet through bike rides along the coastline of the ocean or visiting the world’s most fascinating cities.
 Since childhood, I have cared deeply about animals.
 This has allowed me to develop a passion for the power of empathic communication and caring for others.
 I also have to admit, I am obsessed with pizza (one slice at a time).
 - 📫  How to reach me: xiaomin.zhu88@gmail.com